Frequently asked questions

 I bought my products at Home Depot and provided a receipt.
 Why would I need to provide a Home Depot Special Services Customer Invoice?

-For certain products, such as clothes washers, Home Depot register receipts do no include model numbers.
-The Special Services Customer Invoice does, which allows us to process your application in a timely maner.
-If you have misplaced your customer invoice you can contact Home Deopt with the custome agreement number from you register receipt adn they will print a new one for you.
+For certain products, such as clothes washers, Home Depot register receipts do not include model numbers.
+The Special Services Customer Invoice does, which allows us to process your application in a timely manner.
+If you have misplaced your customer invoice you can contact Home Depot with the customer agreement number from you register receipt and they will print a new one for you.

 What documentation do I need to send in with my application?